MateuszCzz/LoLalytics-Scraper-Counters-Finder/README.md

-# Lolytics Scraper & Counters Finder
+# LoLalytics Scraper & Counters Finder

-**LSCF** is a Python script designed to help you find best champion choice in *League of Legends* by scraping champion data from the *Lolalytics* website and using that data to identify the best counter-picks based on your enemy's teamcomp.
+**LSCF** is a Python script designed to help you find best champion choice in *League of Legends* by scraping champion data from the *LoLalytics* website and using that data to identify the best counter-picks based on your enemy's teamcomp.

 ## Features
 - Scrapes champion data from *Lolalytics*, into json files.